 Whales and other sea mammals have evolved to keep themselves warm in the cold oceans.
 I wanted to find out if this is the reason that whales and other mammals have blubber.
 I was quite surprised what else blubber is good for.

-Blubber is used by warm-blooded mammals to regulate their temperature in icy waters.
-Layers of blubber also help them to stay bouyant, give them a level of protection against predators and give them an extra energy source.
+Warm-blooded mammals use blubber to regulate their temperature in icy waters.
+Layers of blubber also help them stay buoyant, give them a protection level against predators, and give them an extra energy source.

 Blubber is very important to warm-blooded mammals to survive in such extreme environments.
 Here I provide some details of why blubber is important for mammals and humans alike.

 What is Blubber?

 Blubber is a thick and insulating layer of fat that lies beneath the skin of marine mammals.
 This layer of fat dramatically helps to keep these warm-blooded mammals warm inside the water.

 Mammals that have evolved to live in the cold ocean waters have a fat layer to help them survive in the icy waters.